- Sleep Products

 Many people live with chronic shoulder pain due to a past injury, joint inflammation, chronic illness, and other root causes.
 Persistent aches and discomfort can affect many aspects of daily life, including sleep quality and duration.
 People with shoulder pain may be able to mitigate their shoulder pain by sleeping on a mattress that conforms to the body, aligns the spine, and provides consistent support throughout the night.

 This guide will discuss common sources of shoulder pain and explain how the right mattress can alleviate these symptoms.
-Below we’ll go over our top mattress picks for sleepers with shoulder pain.
+We’ll share our top mattress picks for sleepers with shoulder pain.
 These selections are based on verified customer and owner experiences, along with our own product research and analysis.

 Our Editor’s Pick, the Brooklyn Bedding Signature, is a standout mattress for people with shoulder pain for several reasons.
 This hybrid model is constructed with a quilted polyfoam and cotton top layer.
 This component cushions the sleeper’s shoulders and conforms closely to alleviate aches and pains.
 The bed also contains two polyfoam comfort layers measuring 4 inches thick for added reinforcement.

-The Signature is available in three firmness settings: soft (3.5), medium (5.5), and firm (7.5).
-This range should accommodate most customers regardless of their preferred position or body weight.
+The Signature is available in three firmness settings: ‘Soft’ (3.5), ‘Medium’ (5.5), and ‘Firm’ (7.5).
+This range should accommodate most sleepers regardless of their preferred sleep position or body weight.

 The support core features pocketed coils and a high-density polyfoam base.
 Air circulates freely throughout the coils, keeping the mattress at a comfortable temperature, while the base layer helps reinforce the bed against sagging in the sleep surface and sinkage along the edges.

-At $949 in a queen size, the Signature is priced much lower than the average hybrid.
+At less than $1,000 for a Queen size, the Signature is priced much lower than the average hybrid.
 Brooklyn Bedding also offers free shipping anywhere in the contiguous U.S., and backs the mattress with a 120-night sleep trial and a 10-year warranty.